How Molecular Motors' Interaction Shapes Flagellar Beat and Its Fluctuations: Introduction

 A neat example of this problem is provided by flagellar beating, such as that occurring in cilia and flagella as appendices of eukaryotic cells, e.g. in sperms, certain micro-algae, or in several epithelia~\cite{gilpin2020multiscale}.
 In all such examples, the internal structure of a flagellum is the same and takes the name of axoneme.
 An extreme simplification of this structure reduces it to 9 doublets (excluding the central one which is not fundamental for the rest of the discussion) of microtubules (MTs), running parallel to each other all along the length of the flagellum.
 Each doublet is decorated by thousands of dyneins, which are proteins (ATP-ases) acting as molecular motors by keeping an arm anchored to the first MT and attaching/detaching from the second one.
 This attaching/detaching process follows a stochastic dynamics that consumes ATP and induces local sliding between the MTs.
 Several mechanical constraints in the axoneme convert such a relative sliding into local bending.
-How hundreds of thousands of stochastic bending strokes coordinate to generate a smooth travelling wave is a fascinating and debated matter~\cite{riedel2007molecular}.
-Consensus exists on the fact that a feedback mechanism is needed: active motors induce local bending, bending makes (locally) the motors de-activate, but then the bending relaxes and the motors activate again~\cite{brokaw1975molecular,Julicher1997}.
-These loops, which take place in space and time, can be realised according to several scenarios.
+How hundreds of thousands of stochastic bending strokes coordinate to generate a smooth travelling wave is a fascinating and debated matter~\cite{riedel2007molecular}. {Many models assume a feedback mechanism is needed: active motors induce local bending, bending makes (locally) the motors de-activate, but then the bending relaxes and the motors activate again~\cite{brokaw1975molecular,Julicher1997}.
+Other models support the possibility that oscillations can arise from mechanical instability even in the absence of such feedback~\cite{Bayly2016,Bigoni2023,DeCanio2017,Woodhams2022}.} Feedback loops, which take place in space and time, can be realised according to several scenarios.
 For instance the feedback response can be sensitive to different local observables, such as relative parallel displacement between the MTs~\cite{brokaw2005computer}, curvature~\cite{machin1958wave,brokaw2002computer} or its time-derivative~\cite{sartori2016dynamic}, or normal/tangential forces/deformations~\cite{lindemann2002geometric}.
 Experiments have provided some discrimination, but not unique across different biological objects~\cite{riedel2007molecular}.
 Much less studied is how fluctuations are affected by these feedback mechanisms.
 Theory and experiments, according to our view, are still in their infancy for this particular problem~\cite{Ma2014,Maggi2022}.
 A fundamental model taking into account the finiteness of the number of motors, and therefore their fluctuations, has been used only a few times to analyse experimental data: in the following we call it J\"ulicher-Prost (JP) model~\cite{Julicher1997}.

 A modification of the JP model has been recently proposed to understand new experimental observations: the modification consists in adding a direct coupling between adjacent motors, inducing stronger correlations and consequently more complex fluctuations in the spatio-temporal beating pattern~\cite{Maggi2022}.
 The impact of noise correlation (analogous to motor coordination) for fluctuations of the beating limit cycle has been studied also in~\cite{costantini2024thermodynamic,ferretta2024thermal,Sharma}.
 In the rest of the paper we call this model JPK i.e. JP with coupling constant $K$ (when $K \to 0$ the original JP model is reproduced).